openziti/ziti-doc/docusaurus/docs/core-concepts/config-store/tunneler-config-type-host.v1.md

+---
+id: tunneler-host-config
-# Tunneler Config Type host.v1
+title: Tunneler Host Config
+---

 A Config of Config Type `host.v1` configures a hosting Ziti tunneler to forward connections to the destination server for a particular Ziti service.